-Courses Taught: Film 10 (Sining Sine), Film 12 (Sine Pinoy), Film 100 (Introduction to Film), Film 102 (Philippine Cinema), Film 103 (World Cinema), Film 104 (Film Genres), Film 106 (National cinema: Chinese Cinemas, French Cinema), Film 131 (Narrative Cinema), Film 171 (Film Theory and Criticism), Film 130 (Film Genres), Media 210 (Media Theory), Film 270 (Advanced Film Theory & Criticism)
+Courses Taught: Film 10 (Sining Sine), Film 12 (Sine Pinoy), Film 100 (Introduction to Film), Film 102 (Philippine Cinema), Film 103 (World Cinema), Film 106 (Chinese Cinemas; French Cinema; Southeast Asian Cinemas), Film 131 (Narrative Cinema), Film 171 (Film Theory and Criticism), Film 130 (Film Genres), Media 210 (Media Theory), Film 270 (Advanced Film Theory)

 He teaches courses on film theory, criticism, and history at the Film Institute of the University of the Philippines, Diliman.